Propo41/msa-workshop/README.md

     }
 }
 ```
-In our service class, add the following snippet.
-Note that we are using an interface.
-This is called [dependency inversion principle](https://deviq.com/principles/dependency-inversion-principle).
+In our service class, add the following snippet:

-> The Dependency Inversion Principle (DIP) states that high level modules should not depend on low level modules; both should depend on abstractions.
-Abstractions should not depend on details.
-Details should depend upon abstractions.

 */Service/BlogService.cs*